owid/energy-data/README.md

 This data has been collected, aggregated, and documented by Hannah Ritchie, Pablo Rosado, Edouard Mathieu, Max Roser.

-The mission of *Our World in Data* is to make data and research on the world’s largest problems understandable and accessible.
+*Our World in Data* makes data and research on the world’s largest problems understandable and accessible.
 [Read more about our mission](https://ourworldindata.org/about).